SaMajerus/bitManipPract/oddOrEven.md

 If the last bit of a number's binary representation is '1', the number is Odd.
 Otherwise, it is Even.
+(My solution to 'Even or Odd' exercise is in the file 'src/isOdd.js'.
+Test suite proving that it works is located in '__tests__/isOdd.test.js'.)